ChunqiJIANG/ChunqiJIANG.github.io/_pages/about.md

 waiting...
 -->

-**Dr. Chunqi Jiang** is a marine microbiologist specializing in microbial genomics and marine microbial ecology.
-His research focuses on understanding the diversity, evolution, and ecological roles of marine microorganisms using genome-resolved metagenomics, comparative genomics, and bioinformatics.
+**Dr. Chunqi Jiang** is a marine microbiologist whose research focuses on understanding the diversity, evolution, and ecological functions of marine microorganisms using genome-resolved metagenomics, comparative genomics, and bioinformatics approaches.
+Marine microbial communities harbor a vast diversity of uncultivated microorganisms that play essential roles in global biogeochemical cycles, yet their metabolic potential and ecological functions remain poorly understood.

-His work particularly investigates **uncultivated** marine microbial lineages, including members of the phylum *Chloroflexota* (e.g., SAR202) and other poorly characterized bacteria.
-By integrating large-scale environmental metagenomic datasets with genome analysis, he aims to uncover how these microorganisms contribute to biogeochemical cycles and organic matter degradation in marine ecosystems.
+Dr. Jiang integrates large-scale environmental metagenomic datasets with genome reconstruction and comparative genomic analyses to investigate the evolutionary history and ecological roles of key microbial lineages in marine ecosystems.
+His research particularly aims to uncover how marine microorganisms adapt to diverse environmental conditions and contribute to the transformation of organic matter in the ocean.

-He is also interested in microbial photobiology and the evolution of microbial rhodopsins, as well as the genomic basis of environmental adaptation in marine bacteria.

-Please feel free to contact him if any queries or cooperation (中文/ENGLISH/日本語).

 #### Keywords
 ***· Microbiology       · Genomics     · Ecology   · Bioinformatic***

+### Research Topics
+**1. Genomics and Ecology of Uncultivated Marine Microorganisms**

+A large fraction of marine microbial diversity remains uncultivated and poorly characterized.
+Dr. Jiang uses genome-resolved metagenomics and comparative genomics to explore the diversity, metabolic potential, and ecological roles of these microorganisms.

+By reconstructing genomes from environmental metagenomic datasets, his research aims to reveal the functional capabilities of uncultivated microbial lineages and their contributions to marine ecosystem processes.

+**2. Evolution and Metabolism of Chloroflexota (SAR202)**

+Members of the phylum Chloroflexota, particularly the SAR202 lineage, are widely distributed in marine environments and are believed to play important roles in the degradation of recalcitrant dissolved organic matter.

+Dr. Jiang investigates the genomic diversity, evolutionary history, and metabolic potential of Chloroflexota using large-scale genomic datasets.
+Through comparative genomic analyses, his work seeks to clarify their ecological functions and evolutionary adaptations in marine ecosystems.

+**3. Diversity and Evolution of Microbial Rhodopsins**

+Microbial rhodopsins are light-driven proteins widely distributed among marine microorganisms and are thought to contribute to microbial energy metabolism in the ocean.

+Dr. Jiang explores the diversity, evolutionary history, and functional diversification of microbial rhodopsins using comparative genomics and environmental metagenomic data.
+This research aims to better understand how light-responsive systems influence microbial survival and ecological strategies in marine environments.

+**4. Genomic Adaptation and Evolution of Marine Bacteria**

+Marine bacteria have evolved diverse genomic strategies to survive in complex and dynamic ocean environments.
+Dr. Jiang investigates the genomic basis of environmental adaptation in marine bacteria using large-scale comparative genomics.

+By analyzing gene content, metabolic pathways, and evolutionary patterns across diverse genomes, his research aims to identify key genetic mechanisms that enable microbial adaptation to marine ecological niches.

 ## Latest News